Ali-Olliek/Ali-Olliek/README.md

 ### About Me 🙋‍♂️

-- 👽 Hello, my name is Ali and I come in peace ✌️
+- 👽 Hello, my name is Ali ✌️
 - 📫 Reach me via <a href="mailto: Olliek95@gmail.com"> Email </a> or find me on <a href="https://www.linkedin.com/in/ali-olliek-7387ba172/"> LinkedIn </a>

 ### Languages and Tools 🛠️